-For more information, please contact Dr. Michael Schroeder and Dr. Ariel Shidlo telephone (212) 353-2558, email gavonavert@eol.com
+For more information, please contact Dr. Michael Schroeder and Dr. Ariel Shidlo telephone (212) 353-2558, email asyconyer@aol.com

-But since no measure of harm was used, and since such a retrospective study cannot in any case establish causation, it is quite wrong for the Royal College to imply that the therapies caused 'considerable harm'.
+But since no measure of harm was used, it is wrong for the Royal College to imply that the therapies caused 'considerable harm'.